cassaundra/col/README.md

 ## Theory

-`col` is not designed to to be a easy-to-use programming language.
-Instead, it attempts to disrupt typical programming paradigms enough that even an experienced programmer would have to stop and think.
-Here are a couple of the main points regarding its implications:
+`col` is not designed to be easy-to-use.
+At its best, it disrupts common programming paradigms to make the programmer have to stop and think more frequently.
+Here are a couple of interesting notes on its implications:

 There aren't clear assurances of immutability or privacy as any column may read and/or modify another column's stack.
 In traditional programming, this would be dangerous, but it's an intentional design choice in `col`.
 The accessibility of memory is unrestricted, but there are still clearly defined associations between instructions sets and their memory.

 Furthermore, "functions" (instruction sets) may have memory that persists longer than a single execution.
-The programmer may choose to clear the memory stack as if it's scoped, or allow it to persist through future calls, or a hybrid of both.
+The programmer may choose to clear the memory stack as if it's scoped, or allow it to persist through future iterations, or a hybrid of both.
 As a result, the line between persistent and ephemeral memory is blurred.

 ## Specification

 ### Rules

-- Whitespace and undefined characters are ignored by the interpreter.
+- When an instruction stack has completed execution, it repeats.
+- Each column may switch its "remote" stack, which is by default itself (so `^`, `v`, and `s` yield no change).
-- There are a finite number of columns, defined by the source.
-Each has a finite instruction set and a memory stack of no official max capacity (depends on implementation).
+- There are a finite number of executable columns as defined by the program source.
+However, you may use any remote column as a memory stack, *even if there is not a corresponding line in the source*.
 - Lines (separated by line feeds) represent columns, where the line index maps to the column index (e.g. first line is column \#0).
 Leading and trailing empty lines are ignored.
-- When an instruction stack has completed execution, it repeats.
-- Each column may switch its "remote" stack, which is by default itself (so `^`, `v`, and `s` yield no change).
+- Undefined characters (including whitespace) are ignored by the interpreter unless in string mode.
 - The columns are organized conceptually as a circle, wrapping at either end.
 - The runtime user's input is also represented as a stack.
 - If any operation cannot be performed, the value zero is used instead.